What Are Today's Most Difficult IT Hires? - Slashdot

 Therein lies the REAL issue.

-Companies want flexible and "bonded" labor (Score:4, Insightful)
+Companies want flexible and "bonded" labor (Score:5, Insightful)

 The trend I've noticed is that companies prefer to hire someone who can't easily move to another company, yet have the option of terminating employment for any reason whatsoever (i.e. an extreme version of employment-at-will) For example, this is why they prefer H-1B and contingent employees.
 H-1B's can move, but it's a lot of work on the part of the H-1B employer.
 Since they are locked in, the company can pay them less.
 Contingent workers can be easily let go without the worries of the employee suing the company, or having to pay for pesky things like health insurance, vacation, holidays, unemployment insurance, and worker's compensation.